apisyouwonthate/api-glossary/README.md

 ## Linting

+OpenAPI linter like [Spectral](https://stoplight.io/open-source/spectral) can confirm if API descriptions are valid, but also if they match predetermined rules, like a style guide.
+Style Guides can be defined by API Governance teams at larger companies, or be shared, like the ones on [openapi-contrib/style-guides](https://github.com/openapi-contrib/style-guides).

 ## Mocking

 A fake server that takes a description document as input, then routes incoming HTTP requests to example responses or dynamically generates examples.